stefanoeb/jest-action/README.md

 ## Usage

-Add to your `main.workflow` file or create a new file named `.github/workflow/test.yml` and add:
+Add to your `main.yml` file or create a new file named `.github/workflow/test.yml` and add:

 ```yml